vippsas/vipps-epayment-api/operations/get_event_log.md

 [`GET:/payments/{reference}/events`][get-payment-event-log-endpoint]
 request will return a list of all events for a given payment.

-This is the authorative data for all details and operations for a payment.
+This is the authoritative data for all details and operations for a payment.
 [`GET:/payments/{reference}`][get-payment-endpoint]
 is the recommended way to get the current information about a payment.